-3.8.12 The 2009 Nottingham Core Strategic Housing Market Area Assessment findings equate to an affordable housing provision for the three Councils of 19,210, representing approximately 63% of the total housing provision of 30,550 for the plan area.
-Evidence clearly indicates that achieving this level of provision through the planning system is unviable, and the varying percentages sought by the Councils have regard to viability evidence.

-3.8.13 Strategic viability assessments have been carried out for all of the authorities looking at each authority as a whole, and individual submarkets within them.
+- 3.8.13 The 2009 Nottingham Core Strategic Housing Market Area Assessment findings equate to an affordable housing provision for the three Councils of 19,210, representing approximately 63% of the total housing provision of 30,550 for the plan area.
+Evidence clearly indicates that achieving this level of provision through the planning system is unviable, and the varying percentages sought by the Councils have regard to viability evidence. - 3.8.14 Strategic viability assessments have been carried out for all of the authorities looking at each authority as a whole, and individual submarkets within them.
 The general conclusions of these studies are similar in that there is a wide ranging picture of viability across the plan area and within individual authorities themselves.
 Given the wide disparities between submarkets, studies have recommended the possibility of having split targets for some authorities.
-They also recommend that new development of a significant scale, such as Sustainable Urban Extensions, should be considered on an individual basis as they are likely to have more specific infrastructure requirements, and are capable of forming their own housing submarkets and therefore may not be constrained in viability terms by being in or adjacent to weaker submarkets.

-3.8.14 Given the complex picture across the area in relation to affordable housing viability, the detailed approach to affordable housing varies considerably between the Councils.
-Currently, the Councils' saved policies and Local Development Documents provide for a range of percentages of affordable housing on appropriate sites and Gedling Borough seeks varying percentages in different parts of their area.
-There are also different thresholds and sliding scales determining the mix of affordable housing required, and the provision of financial contributions, where appropriate.

-3.8.15 Due to the complex picture of viability across the area, and the range of approaches which are tailored to local circumstances, the detailed approach and mechanisms to assist the delivery of affordable housing will be outlined in Local Development Documents.

-3.8.16 The Strategic Housing Market Assessment Needs Update identifies potential net need for affordable housing across submarkets in both urban and rural areas.
+They also recommend that new development of a significant scale, such as Sustainable Urban Extensions, should be considered on an individual basis as they are likely to have more specific infrastructure requirements, and are capable of forming their own housing submarkets and therefore may not be constrained in viability terms by being in or adjacent to weaker sub-markets. - 3.8.15 Given the complex picture across the area in relation to affordable housing viability, the detailed approach to affordable housing varies considerably between the Councils.
+Currently, the Councils' saved policies and part 2 Local Plans provide for a range of percentages of affordable housing on appropriate sites and Gedling Borough seeks varying percentages in different parts of their area.
+There are also different thresholds and sliding scales determining the mix of affordable housing required, and the provision of financial contributions, where appropriate. - 3.8.16 Due to the complex picture of viability across the area, and the range of approaches which are tailored to local circumstances, the detailed approach and mechanisms to assist the delivery of affordable housing will be outlined in part 2 Local Plans. - 3.8.17 The Strategic Housing Market Assessment Needs Update identifies potential net need for affordable housing across submarkets in both urban and rural areas.
 In smaller settlements across the area where growth is not proposed, there may still be a local need for affordable housing that is justified by a robust local assessment.
 It is therefore considered appropriate to make provision within the Aligned Core Strategies for rural exception development, or provision to allow for the allocation of sites purely for affordable housing within smaller rural villages where affordable housing can remain affordable in perpetuity.
-Other Development Plan Documents or Neighbourhood Plans will give consideration as to whether there is a case to allow for small amount of market housing in villages where this will facilitate the provision of significant additional affordable housing to meet local needs.
+Part 2 Local Plans or Neighbourhood Plans will give consideration as to whether there is a case to allow for a small amount of market housing in villages where this will facilitate the provision of significant additional affordable housing to meet local needs.

-3.8.17 Section 17 of the Housing Act 1996 sets out how to enable affordable housing to remain affordable for present and future generations.
+3.8.18 Section 17 of the Housing Act 1996 sets out how to enable affordable housing to remain affordable for present and future generations.
 The majority of rural settlements within the area that have a population of around 3,000 or below will qualify for developments of local needs housing under this policy.